ernestojeda/geneva-transformation/README.md

 ## Background

 * What is a Jenkinsfile?
-  * A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is checked into source control.
+  * A Jenkinsfile is a text file that contains the build definition (all the components required to build and deploy the source code of your project) of a Jenkins Pipeline and is checked into source control.
+A Jenkinsfile is written in Groovy.

   * Immediate benefits of a Jenkinsfile include:
     * Code review/iteration on the Pipeline